bars301109/bowl/docs/RENDER_POSTGRES.md

 npm install pg
 ```

-#### 2. Update server.js (backend)
+#### 2. Code is already updated!

-The app will automatically use PostgreSQL if `DATABASE_URL` is set.
+The app now automatically detects and uses PostgreSQL if `DATABASE_URL` is set.

-Coming in next update - for now, app uses SQLite but will be upgraded to support PostgreSQL automatically.
+No code changes needed - just set the environment variable!

 ### Step 5: Redeploy